Upcycle-Electronics/Klipper-KingRoon-Printers/README.md

 The firmware you will need for the printer is something we will generate next using Klipper on the Pi to create the file.
 The control board for the printer has a bootloader preinstalled.
 The bootloader automatically searches any SD card that is loaded before the machine is turned on, and looks for a ".bin" file.
 If the SD card contains a binary file, the printer will assume this is firmware to update and will overwrite the old firmware with the new firmware file.
 It is important that the correct file is created and added.

 # Firmware build
-Using your SSH terminal type the command $ <cd ~/klipper> to navigate to the klipper folder.
-You can see what is in this folder with the $ <ls> command if you want.
+Using your SSH terminal type the command ```$ cd ~/klipper``` to navigate to the klipper folder.
 Next we are going to call a script that initiates a simulated configuration window for options needed for firmware.
-Type the command $ <make menuconfig>.
+Type the command ```$ make menuconfig```.
 At this point you need to know what version of microcontroller you have on your control board and match it to the label/image below with all of the settings shown.

 ***STM32F103***